 Before you get down to penning your ideas, there is one important aspect to writing that you need to explore as an author.
 Every author has a writing style that becomes their identity.
-Stephan King was a master in fiction thrillers and horror.
+Stephen Kingwas a master in fiction thrillers and horror.
 Linda Goodman mesmerized the world with her astrological predictions.
-George R. R. Martin made history with A Song Of Ice And Fire.
+George R. R. Martin made history with A Song of Ice and Fire.

 These authors were able to succeed because they identified their forte and could tell your stories convincingly.

 Writing style is a way of conveying your writing the way you want people to read.
 Almost every author has a signature writing style as it helps identify the kind of book they’re creating.Sometimes, the styles are so unique that you can tell one author from another.
 That is how important it is to identify your writing style before you start writing your book.